Written by Allie Delos Santos

-This article discusses the developments in data entry outsourcing over the past years and how it evolved from a one-off project to a reliable solution that companies use to take their business to the next level.
+This article delves into the evolution of data entry outsourcing, exploring how it has transitioned from being a one-time project to a dependable solution that companies leverage to elevate their business to new heights.

 Today’s Industry Trends for Outsourced Data Management

-- Creating protocols for storage and retrieval of data
+• Creating protocols for the storage and retrieval of data

-The principle of outsourced data management has not changed much, but the technology has, along with the role that BPO centers play across the world.
+The principle of outsourced data management has not changed much, but the technology has, along with the role that BPO centers play worldwide.

 Working in the Cloud

-Cloud-based applications coupled with better internet connectivity allowed companies to outsource any task easily.
-If the work can be done online, then anyone can accomplish it anywhere.
-As a result, the work that offshore data entry services do has expanded beyond the manual encoding process.
+Cloud-based applications and better internet connectivity allowed companies to outsource tasks easily.
+If the work can be done online, anyone can accomplish it anywhere.
+As a result, offshore data entry services’ work has expanded beyond the manual encoding process.

 The Rise of Automation

 Terms like machine learning, robots, and artificial intelligence became prominent fixtures in business jargon.
-Now, these ideas have become a reality for many companies, making way for greater automation and increased speed in many manual and recurring processes like data management.
+Now, these ideas have become a reality for many companies, allowing for greater automation and increased speed in many manual and recurring processes like data management.

 Automation in data entry pertains to software-based solutions that optimize encoding by decreasing or removing manual processes altogether.
 Typically, this type of software can extract data from images, documents, PDFs, websites, and emails and format the relevant data into a structured file such as XML, JSON, CSV, etc.

-Automated data entry tools take advantage of OCR and RPA, among other technologies, to manage recurring tasks and scan documents at scale.
-These technologies are flexible, fast, accurate, and scalable, saving companies precious resources and time.
+Automated data entry tools use Online OCR and RPA, among other technologies, to manage recurring tasks and scan documents at scale.
+These flexible, fast, accurate, and scalable technologies save companies precious resources and time.
 Such solutions enable employees to process data faster and eliminate errors.

 Process Improvements

 As more automated processes become the industry standard in several business operations, others become more redundant and inefficient.
 Still, outsourcing agencies are keeping up with the changes.
-In fact, they are a crucial part of the transformation of processes.
+They are a crucial part of the transformation of processes.

-An outsourcing agency and the tech solutions they provide allow digital-based companies to scale and grow while staying true to their agile origins.
-For legacy organizations that require help in remaining current with changes in technology, outsourced data management provides an abundance of expertise in developing digital interfaces and analyzing current operations.
+An outsourcing agency and its tech solutions allow digital-based companies to scale and grow while staying true to their agile origins.
+For legacy organizations that require help in remaining current with technological changes, outsourced data management provides abundant expertise in developing digital interfaces and analyzing current operations.
 These process improvements ensure that companies remain flexible and relevant.

 Staff Upskilling

 Upskilling your staff equips them with the necessary knowledge and technical know-how to take their service to the next level.
-With frequent developments in technology, keeping your employees’ skills up-to-date is crucial to keep up with the changes.
+With frequent technological developments, keeping your employees’ skills up-to-date is crucial to keep up with the changes.

 How BPO Changed Over Time?

-BPO is continuously changing and growing, from subcontracting parts of a bigger project to outsourcing the entire function, from processes with structured rules to those that must adapt to change, and from processes that were human effort-driven to man-machine driven.
-Lastly, we’ve seen the shift to the use of AI and process automation.
+BPO is continuously changing and growing, from subcontracting parts of a bigger project to outsourcing the entire function, from processes with structured rules to those that must adapt to change, and from human effort-driven processes to man-machine driven.
+Lastly, we’ve seen the shift to AI and process automation.

 While business process outsourcing used to be a one-off project or a domain of entry-level tasks, it has dramatically changed.
-Outsourcing functions like data management have long been a cost-effective solution; however, large-scale companies are extending it to more advanced roles in their companies.
+Outsourcing functions like data management have long been a cost-effective solution; however, large-scale companies are extending it to more advanced roles.
 This shift is primarily due to the need for connectivity, cost-containment, and agility.

 Why Outsourced Data Management May Have Negative Connotations

-Some companies refuse to outsource data entry services to third-party providers because they have associated certain risks with it.
+Some companies refuse to outsource data entry services to third-party providers because they have associated certain risks.
 This section explores those risks.

 Exposing Private Data